Picking the right salon management software is crucial.

 Boulevard’s online booking feature page boasts advanced features such as “on-brand online self-booking” through an overlay that can be integrated into your website.

-Clients can also reschedule themselves online without having to call in and take time away from your front desk.
+Clients can also reschedule online without having to call in and take time away from your front desk.

 Boulevard has also trademarked its Precision Scheduling™ feature — a piece of tech that only shows clients the “best” time slots first.
-If the client doesn’t find any of these initial slots acceptable, they can choose to view all available slots from the menu by selecting that option.
+If the client doesn’t find any of these initial slots acceptable, they can view all available slots from the menu by selecting that option.

 Square Appointments Online Booking